philipjpark/tea_leaves/README.md

 ## 🚀 Vision

 *Tea_leaves* is a revolutionary **Multi-Asset Bartering Exchange (BEX)** that transforms traditional finance into a global, digital, instant system using crypto rails and smart contracts.
-Instead of USD being the middleman, assets swap directly: **Prediction tokens → ETH → ETF → Startup equity → Commodities → back to crypto**.
+Instead of USD being the middleman, assets swap directly: ***Ex.* Prediction tokens → ETH → ETF → Startup equity → Commodities → back to crypto**.

 This turns finance into a continuous, always-on barter network where anything can be traded for anything, anywhere, anytime.